nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 <span>&#10071;</span>Price range should be numbers up to 2 decimal places between 0.00 to 9999.99 and separated by '-'.
 If you
 input more than 2 decimal places, Connoisseur will round up to the nearest 2 decimal places.

+<span>&#10071;</span> Ensure the title of the recommendation added is unique and does not already exist in the list.
+Connoisseur
+checks for duplicate by comparing spelling, and the number of blank spaces in between words in the title.
+Refer to table 1 in [section 4.1.1](#411-adding-a-review) for examples.
+If you attempt to add a pre-existing recommendation title, Connoisseur will prompt you of the existence of duplicate in the list and ask you to enter a unique title. <br>

 <span>&#10071;</span> If you try to add a Recommendation title that already exists in your Review list, Connoisseur will
 warn you.
 Perhaps you had forgotten that you have already experienced and reviewed the item in the past!
 Not to worry, Connoisseur will ask you if you want to exit *adding a recommendation*.
 Input `y` to exit.